Home / News / Technology / Intel’s $25B a Year Foundry Gamble May Finally be Paying off

 Intel and AWS Reach Deal on AI Chips

-As part of the latest agreement, Intel will produce an AI fabric chip for AWS using its most advanced 18A process node.
+Intel will produce an AI fabric chip for AWS using its 18A process node as part of the deal.
 It will also build on an existing contract for 3nm node chips, designing a new Xeon 6 processor specifically for Amazon data centers.

-While AWS deploys a range of different processors in its data centers, its in-house offering is increasingly capable.
-It has helped the firm reduce its reliance on third-party suppliers in recent years.
+While AWS deploys a range of different processors in its data centers, its in-house offering is increasingly capable and has helped the firm reduce its reliance on external suppliers in recent years.

-Amazon is Intel’s second major client for the new 18A process, which forms a key component of its long-term foundry strategy.
-Earlier this year, Microsoft CEO Satya Nadella revealed that the company is using Intel’s manufacturing capacity to install new chips in its data centers next year.
+Amazon is Intel’s second major client for the new 18A process.
+In February 2024, Microsoft CEO Satya Nadella revealed that the company uses Intel’s manufacturing capacity to install new chips in its data centers.

 New Manufacturing Processes Gather Steam

-With Microsoft and AWS now signed on as customers, Intel’s 18A process is making the inroads IDM 2.0 is all about.
+With Microsoft and AWS now signed on as customers and Nvidia and Broadcom experimenting with the new technology, Intel’s 18A process is making the inroads IDM 2.0 is all about.

 With a focus on high transistor density and improved power efficiency, the 18A process positions Intel to compete with the 5nm and 4nm processes used by Samsung and the Taiwan Semiconductor Manufacturing Company (TSMC).

 As Intel ramps up production of the new semiconductors, other chip makers will be paying close attention.
-For fabless manufacturers like Nvidia and AMD, the 18A process could offer a compelling alternative to existing solutions.
+And for other fabless chipmakers like AMD, the 18A process could offer a compelling alternative to existing solutions.

 However, Samsung and TSMC aren’t resting on their laurels either.
-Both foundries have started manufacturing more advanced 3nm chips and expect to launch the first 2nm chips next year.
+Both foundries have started manufacturing more advanced 3nm chips and expect to launch the first 2nm chips later this year.

-According to CNBC, it cost the chipmaker roughly $25 billion in each of the past two years.
-According to Intel’s own estimates , the unit is projected to continue losing money until around 2030, with losses expected to peak this year.
+As reported by CNBC, the unit cost the chipmaker roughly $25 billion in each of the past two years.
+Intel’s own forecasts project the foundry to continue losing money until around 2030.

 Was this Article helpful?
 Yes No